imagej/imagej.github.io/_pages/plugins/spim-bead-registration.md

 Overview of the SPIM bead-based registration plugin
 ---------------------------------------------------

 ***Please note:*** *the bead-based registration has been rewritten and now replaces the "old" plugin collection (Registration, Advanced Registration, MultiChannel Registration) which has been moved to the deprecated folder.
-For information regarding these outdated plugins please refer to this [page](SPIM_Bead_Registration_(deprecated)).*
+For information regarding these outdated plugins please refer to this [page](/plugins/spim-bead-registration-deprecated).*

 The bead-registration plugins offers two registration options: